influxdata/flux-lsp/docs/SPEC-composition.md

   - error: code and message set in case an exception happens during the request.

-Append Tag Value Filter
+Add Tag Value Filter
 --

-The append tag value filter request is sent from the client to the server to append a tag value filter.
+The add tag value filter request is sent from the client to the server to add a tag value filter.
 If the specific tag value filter does not already exist, the request will result in a `workspace/applyEdit` request from the server to the client with the associated changes.
 If the tag value filter already exists, an error will be reported in the form of a `window/showMessage` request from the server to the client.

 *Request*
-  - method: `fluxComposition/appendTagValueFilter`
+  - method: `fluxComposition/addTagValueFilter`
   - params: `TagValueFilterParams`

 ```